rs/rest-layer/README.md

 REST Layer is a REST API framework heavily inspired by the excellent [Python Eve](http://python-eve.org).
 It lets you automatically generate a comprehensive, customizable, and secure REST API on top of any backend storage with no boiler plate code.
 You can focus on your business logic now.

-Implemented as a `net/http` middleware, it plays well with other middlewares like [CORS](http://github.com/rs/cors).
+Implemented as a `net/http` middleware, it plays well with other middleware like [CORS](http://github.com/rs/cors).

 REST Layer is an opinionated framework.
 Unlike many web frameworks, you don't directly control the routing.
 You just expose resources and sub-resources, the framework automatically figures what routes to generate behind the scene.
 You don't have to take care of the HTTP headers and response, JSON encoding, etc. either. rest handles HTTP conditional requests, caching, integrity checking for you.
 A powerful and extensible validation engine make sure that data comes pre-validated to you resource handlers.
 Generic resource handlers for MongoDB and other databases are also available so you have few to no code to write to make the whole system work.